Create a Subject to Analyze Expense Report Data

 7. Select the source and its corresponding data load target.
 We will select expense_report_tutorial as the source and Expense_Report as the data load target.

 9. In Override behavior, select the Event date and subject member ID override behavior for the mapping.
 This means that Visier will ignore records in older files if a newer files contains records with the same event date and subject member ID (for example, EventDate: April 4, 2024 and Expense_ReportID: ExpenseReport-12344186).
 We chose this override behavior because it allows us to send a replacement data file for all expense reports if we need to.
 In this tutorial, we don't have to worry about override behavior because we won't be updating the data in the future.
-For more information about override behavior types, see Override behavior.
+For more information about override behavior types, see Add a Mapping.

 10. In Target group, do nothing.
 It's an optional field that we don't need in this tutorial.
 The target group allows us to group mappings together and is important if we are loading records from multiple source systems; for example, if we had data for regular employees in one file and contingent employees in another file.
 Target groups allow us to load the two sources to the same subject without impacting each other.
 The target group name is not important in this tutorial because our expense report data comes from the same source system.